RatInABox-Lab/RatInABox/readme.md

 ![](./readme_figs/whole_simulation.gif)

-RatInABox is a toolkit for simulating navigation and/or hippocampal-entorhinal cell types.
+RatInABox is a toolkit for simulating spatial navigation and/or hippocampal-entorhinal cell types.
 RatInABox represents a clean departure from pre-discretised "gridworld".
 Position and neuronal firing rates are calculated online with float precision.
 With it you can:

 * Generate pseudo-realistic trajectories for rats exploring 1 and 2D environments
-* Simulate spatially selective cells found in the Hippocampal-Entorhinal system (place cells, grid cells, boundary vector cells, and velocity cells).
+* Simulate spatially selective cells found in the Hippocampal-Entorhinal system (place cells, grid cells, boundary vector cells and velocity cells).

 `RatInABox` contains three classes: